pawanmsr/pawanmsr.github.io/_posts/2021-12-27-lonely-with-physics.markdown

 Here's an amusing poem that might get some laughs (*I updated to make it generic - feel free to substitute your name*):

 ![Hapless Lad](/assets/img/posts/hl.svg)

+*Please note that, unless you are one of those who dream of ideas and solutions in their sleep, nobody really works "day and night" - it's just a phrase.*

 Of course there isn't one right person for each of us - we aren't a jigsaw puzzle, are we?
 Even if there were people absolutely right for each other, it would be (mathematically) unlikely that they sample each other out from the masses.